Skip to main content

 • Advocating for change as a collective force

-• Someone who values religion and multi-faith literacy might want to be involved in one of Oxy’s nine religious groups.
+• Someone who values religion and multi-faith literacy might want to be involved in one of Oxy’s nine religious student groups.

 • Those who value multiculturalism might want to live in Pauley Hall, a themed living community that aims to promote diversity and equip its residents to thrive in a globalized world.

-Here are some examples of this:
+Here are some examples:

 • Throughout high school, maybe you were an active member of a religious group that frequently hosted multi-faith discussions and events.
 You felt like these events were safe places for attendees to dissect their deeply-held beliefs, and respectfully present contrasting perspectives.
 You want to bring this open-mindedness to Oxy, especially when it comes to religious life.